CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 ![](img/scissor-tile.PNG)
 *Each red box represents the # of light sources of each tiles*

-Because of this, the g-buffers will be passed into the program for a fixed amount of time (= total # of tiles) regardless of # of lights.
-Given that the "light textures" passed into the program should be significantly smaller than the total g-buffer size in the previous method, this should give a significant speed-up to our renderer.
+Because of this, the g-buffers will be accessed into the program for a fixed amount of time (= total # of tiles) regardless of # of lights.
+Given that the total "light textures" accessed by the program should be significantly smaller than the total g-buffer size in the previous method, this should give a significant speed-up to our renderer.

 Please note that the drawback of this method is the CPU calculation for packing texture #2 and #3.
 So if the # of light source is significantly small, this method might not be the best choice.